-This Proxy Statement is furnished to shareholders of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD") in connection with the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 4, 2012, at 12:00 noon, local time, and any postponement or adjournment(s) thereof.
+This Proxy Statement is furnished to stockholders of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD") in connection with the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 5, 2017 at 12:00 noon local time, and any postponement or adjournment(s) thereof.
 The enclosed proxy, when properly executed and returned in a timely manner, will be voted at the Annual Meeting in accordance with the directions set forth thereon.
 If the enclosed proxy is signed and timely returned without specific instructions, it will be voted at the Annual Meeting:

-- (1) FOR the election of Kevin L. Cornwell and Paul O. Richins as directors; - (2) FOR the ratification of Jones Simkins, P.C. as the Company's independent registered public accounting firm; - (3) IN support of the Company's executive compensation program;
+- (1) FOR the election of Ernst G. Hoyer and James H. Beeson as directors; - (2) FOR the ratification of Jones Simkins LLC as the Company's independent registered public accounting firm; - (3) IN support of the Company's executive compensation program; and - (4) IN support of annual future advisory votes on executive compensation.

-The Board of Directors has approved the foregoing proposals and recommends that the shareholders vote in favor of each of the proposals.
+The Board of Directors has approved the foregoing proposals and recommends that the stockholders vote in favor of each of the proposals.
 Proxies solicited by the Company will be voted FOR each of the proposals unless a vote against, or an abstention from, one or more of the proposals is specifically indicated on the proxy.

 A proxy for the Annual Meeting is enclosed.
-It is important that each shareholder complete, sign, date and return the enclosed proxy promptly, whether or not she/he plans to attend the Annual Meeting.
-Any shareholder who executes and delivers a proxy has the right to revoke it at any time prior to its exercise by providing the Secretary of the Company with an instrument revoking the proxy or by providing the Secretary of the Company with a duly executed proxy bearing a later date.
-In addition, a shareholder may revoke her/his proxy by attending the Annual Meeting and electing to vote in person.
+It is important that each stockholder complete, sign, date and return the enclosed proxy promptly, whether or not she/he plans to attend the Annual Meeting.
+Any stockholder who executes and delivers a proxy has the right to revoke it at any time prior to its exercise by providing the Secretary of the Company with an instrument revoking the proxy or by providing the Secretary of the Company with a duly executed proxy bearing a later date.
+In addition, a stockholder may revoke her/his proxy by attending the Annual Meeting and electing to vote in person.

 Proxies are being solicited by the Company.
 All costs and expenses incurred in connection with the solicitation will be paid by the Company.
-Proxies are being solicited by mail, but in certain circumstances, officers and directors of the Company may make further solicitation in person, by telephone, facsimile transmission, telegraph or overnight courier.
+Proxies are being solicited by mail, but in certain circumstances, officers and directors of the Company may make further solicitation in person, by telephone, email, facsimile transmission, telegraph or overnight courier.

-Only holders of the 3,655,000 shares of common stock, par value \$0.01 per share, of the Company (the "Common Stock") issued and outstanding as of the close of business on March 2, 2012 (the "Record Date"), will be entitled to vote at the Annual Meeting.
+Only holders of the 3,714,930 shares of common stock, par value \$0.01 per share, of the Company (the "Common Stock") issued and outstanding as of the close of business on March 3, 2017 (the "Record Date"), will be entitled to vote at the Annual Meeting.
 Each share of Common Stock is entitled to one vote.
-Holders of at least a majority of the 3,655,000 shares of Common Stock outstanding on the Record Date must be represented at the Annual Meeting to constitute a quorum for conducting business.
+Holders of at least a majority of the 3,714,930 shares of Common Stock outstanding on the Record Date must be represented at the Annual Meeting to constitute a quorum for conducting business.